 Any new share issuance should require shareholder approval.
 We will support only reasonable share issuance authorities that would not lead to significant dilution for existing shareholders.

 We will generally only support requests for issuance of equity capital up to an aggregate maximum of 20% of existing share capital, of which up to 10% may be issued without pre-emption rights.
-In specific circumstances we may approve a share issuance in excess of this limit if it is linked to a specific transaction that we are supportive of.
+In specific circumstances we may approve a share issuance in excess of this limit if it is linked to specific circumstances, including emergency capital raising aimed at stabilizing the company.
 Similarly, we will only support reasonable authorities for the issuance of convertible instruments.
 Any new debt demand will also be closely monitored and we will generally sanction any potential excessive increase in debt where there is insufficient justification, particularly where convertible instruments may lead to dilution for existing equity shareholders and which exceeds our 20% limit for equity issuance.